a (networked_book) about (networked_art)

 Supported by National Endowment for the Arts

 Networked: a (networked_book) about (networked_art) has been open for revision, commentary, and translation since 2009.

-After an international competition, four chapters were commissioned: “Lifetracing: The Traces of a Networked Life” by Anne Helmond; “Data Undermining: The Work of Networked Art in an Age of Imperceptibility” by Anna Munster; “Art in the Age of DataFlow: Narrative, Authorship, and Indeterminacy” by Patrick Lichty; and “The Immediated Now: Network Culture and the Poetics of Reality” by Kazys Varnelis (which was translated into Chinese by Lily & Honglei).
+After an international competition, four chapters were commissioned: “Lifetracing: The Traces of a Networked Life” by Anne Helmond (Download this Chapter); “Data Undermining: The Work of Networked Art in an Age of Imperceptibility” by Anna Munster (Download this Chapter); “Art in the Age of DataFlow: Narrative, Authorship, and Indeterminacy” by Patrick Lichty (Download this Chapter); and “The Immediated Now: Network Culture and the Poetics of Reality” by Kazys Varnelis (Download this Chapter)(Download a Chinese Translation of this Chapter by Lily & Honglei).

-Six additional chapters have since been added: “Storage in Collaborative Networked Art” by Jason Freeman; “No End In Sight: Networked Art as a Participatory Form of Storytelling” by Marco Deseriis; “The Learning Screen” by Greg Ulmer; “Remix and the Rouelles of Media Production” by Owen Gallagher, Mette Birk, Mark O’ Cúlár, Martin Leduc, Eduardo Navas, and Tara Zepell; “Re-Locating” by Yasmin Abbas; and “In Production (A Narrative Inquiry on Interactive Art”) by Nathaniel Stern.
+Six additional chapters have since been added: “Storage in Collaborative Networked Art” by Jason Freeman (Download this Chapter); “No End In Sight: Networked Art as a Participatory Form of Storytelling” by Marco Deseriis (Download this Chapter); “The Learning Screen” by Greg Ulmer (Download this Chapter); “Remix and the Rouelles of Media Production” by Owen Gallagher, Mette Birk, Mark O’ Cúlár, Martin Leduc, Eduardo Navas, and Tara Zepell; “Re-Locating” by Yasmin Abbas (Download this Chapter); and “In Production (A Narrative Inquiry on Interactive Art)” by Nathaniel Stern (Download this Chapter).

 MEDIA & ACHIEVEMENTS